kvmet/kvmet/docs/about/index.md

 ## Privacy

-I use CloudFlare Analytics for this site with the minimum amount of data collected.
-It only logs page views (all of the other fancy stuff like click and egress tracking is not included).
+I use CloudFlare Analytics for this site with a minimum amount of data collected.
 None of this data should be stored in cookies either as far as I am aware, although it does use a bit of javascript.